Kristaps Porziņģis: 2014–15: EuroCup Rising Star

 Prior to the 2014–15 ACB season, head coach Aíto García Reneses parted ways with Sevilla.
 On 4 October 2014, against CB 1939 Canarias, Porziņģis made his season debut in the Liga ACB, scoring three points in the game.
-He made his first appearance at the 2014–15 EuroCup on 15 October, vs. EWE Baskets Oldenburg and scored 2 points.
-However, he had a strong EuroCup performance against Pallacanestro Virtus Roma in the weeks that followed, in which he contributed 18 points, seven rebounds, four assists, four steals and two blocks.
-He recorded a double-double in mid-November in a win over Estudiantes, adding 11 points and 11 rebounds.
+Porziņģis made his first appearance at the 2014–15 EuroCup on 15 October against EWE Baskets Oldenburg and scored two points.
+However, Porziņģis had a strong EuroCup performance against Pallacanestro Virtus Roma in the weeks that followed, in which he contributed 18 points, seven rebounds, four assists, four steals and two blocks.
+Porziņģis recorded a double-double in mid-November in a win over Estudiantes, adding 11 points and 11 rebounds.
 On 11 February 2015, he scored a season-high 19 points against the EuroCup's Turów Zgorzelec.
-He tied this record on 18 April 2015, vs. Bàsquet Manresa in the ACB.
-On 15 April 2015, Porziņģis was named the winner of the EuroCup Rising Star Award of the season.
-One month later, he repeated in the ACB All-Young Players Team, after avoiding the relegation with Baloncesto Sevilla.
+Porziņģis tied this record on 18 April, vs. Bàsquet Manresa in the ACB.
+Three days earlier, Porziņģis was named the winner of the EuroCup Rising Star Award of the season.
+A month later, he repeated in the ACB All-Young Players Team, after avoiding the relegation with Baloncesto Sevilla.

 New York Knicks (2015–2019)

 On 16 April 2015, Porziņģis entered the 2015 NBA draft, according to a report from agent Andy Miller.
-After gaining a season more of experience, he became known as a lottery pick and a potential top-five selection.
+After gaining a season more of experience, Porziņģis became known as a lottery pick and a potential top-five selection.
 He drew interest from teams such as the Los Angeles Lakers, who had the No. 2 pick and had several personnel that had seen Porziņģis play in Spain.
-He was compared with players such as Pau Gasol and Dirk Nowitzki, but also Darko Miličić, a former lottery selection widely considered a draft bust.
+Porziņģis was compared with players such as Pau Gasol and Dirk Nowitzki, but also Darko Miličić, a former lottery selection widely considered a draft bust.
 Adrian Wojnarowski of Yahoo!
 Sports wrote, "Porziņģis has an innate awareness about the way the American public sees a young, long European teenager.
 He comes to the NBA with the full understanding that popular basketball culture declares him guilty until proven innocent of the basketball crimes of Darko Miličić and Nikoloz Tskitishvili and Andrea Bargnani.
 He's considered a stiff, a bust, a blown lottery pick until he doesn't become one..."

 On 25 June 2015, Porziņģis was selected with the fourth overall pick in the 2015 NBA draft by the New York Knicks.
 He was booed by some New York fans upon being drafted, but vowed to change the fans' opinions on him from negative to positive.
-On the same night, the New York Knicks traded for Porziņģis' teammate from Sevilla, Willy Hernangómez, who was originally drafted by the Philadelphia 76ers as a 35th overall pick.
+On the same night, the Knicks traded for Porziņģis' teammate from Sevilla, Willy Hernangómez, who was originally drafted by the Philadelphia 76ers as a 35th overall pick.
 Porziņģis became the highest drafted Latvian and Baltic player in NBA history.